googleworkspace/google-chat-samples/python/pub-sub-app/README.md

      ```
   1. Run the sample, substituing your subscription id and service account JSON file from step 1.
     ```
-    SUBSCRIPTION_ID=your-subscription-id GOOGLE_APPLICATION_CREDENTIALS=your-service-account.json python bot.py
+    SUBSCRIPTION_ID=your-subscription-id GOOGLE_APPLICATION_CREDENTIALS=your-service-account.json python app.py
     ```

-## Interact with the bot
+## Interact with the app

-Either add and @mention the bot in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the app.

-When added to a room or messaged, the bot will respond with a simple reply.
+When added to a room or messaged, the app will respond with a simple reply.